There are many options on how to unclog a toilet without a plunger

 We will go through each method below and let you know if they work, or if you should just forget about even trying.

-How to Unclog a Toilet Without a Plunger: 5 Methods to Try
+Unclogging a Toilet without a Plunger: 5 Methods to Try

 Honestly, its the hot water that actually clears out your clog by melting and dissolving enough of your clog to let your pipes run clear.
 For a short time anyways.
 Unclogging a toilet permanently is not this easy.